by Gary Oster

 After a career being a work martyr, well before I became Managing Director of Project: Time Off, I made a commitment to myself and my family that I would use all of my time off.
 Between a busy schedule and the number of days earned, I realized it would be impossible to do this without planning.

-Just over half (54%) of American households set aside time to plan out the use of paid time off for the year.
+Less than half (49%) of American households set aside time to plan out the use of paid time off for the year.
 It may seem simple, but planning your vacation time has its benefits.
 First off, you have something to look forward to and that alone increases your happiness.
-Americans who plan out vacation time are happier in almost every category measured in a 2015 Project: Time Off survey.
-In fact, the only category planners weren’t happier was relationships with their children, where planners and non-planners were equally satisfied.
+Americans who plan out vacation time are happier in every category measured in a 2016 Project: Time Off survey.

-Of note, the two categories where planners reported the greatest differences in happiness from non-planners were with their personal financial situations (79% vs. 69%) and their jobs (75% to 69%).
+Of note, the two categories where planners reported the greatest differences in happiness from non-planners were with their relationships with their significant others (85% vs. 72%) and their personal financial situations (81% to 71%).

 So how do you plan out all of your time off?